There are many reasons to love Hokkaido. It’s Japan’s northernmost prefecture and one of its most beautiful.

 I’m not an expert on Sapporo but I hope you find this post useful.
 I’m only sharing some of the things I learned from our trip.
 If you have any suggestions, then please feel free to leave them in the comments section below.
 You’re welcome to join our Facebook Travel Group as well.

 These are some of the things we brought with us to Sapporo.
-For a full list of gear, you can check out our “What’s in Our Backpack?” post.
-(NOTE: The following links are Amazon affiliate links.)
+Have a look inside our backpack for a complete list of our travel gear.
+(NOTE: The following links are Amazon and other affiliate links.)